usc-sail/mica-animation/README.md

 Krishna Somandepalli, Naveen Kumar, Tanaya Guha, Shrikanth Naryanan SAIL, USC, Los Angeles, CA, USA

 As of July 17 2017, this paper was accepted for publication in the IEEE Transactions in Multimedia pending modifications

 Please refer to the paper to understand the different steps in the methodology and the referred scripts The scripts are documented as per Figure 3 (Overview schematic diagram) image in the paper

+Scripts:
 1) MultiBox DNN Object Detector:
     -- video_deep_multibox_detect.py
 2) Coarse detection of character candidates: